tmfarrell/tmfarrell.github.io/_posts/2026-02-24-product_principles.md

 Learning and hypothesizing by their very nature require much more _thinking_ than _doing_.
 You also want to make sure to be _communicating_ your learnings and updated strategy/ hypotheses prior to investing in more development.

-Building often requires more _doing_ than _thinking_, although for highly technical products with high feasibility risk there may be a fair amount of thought involved.
-It also requires more _doing_ than _communicating_, but it is obviously very important to communicate changes to timeline, scope, etc. as development intiatives progress.
+Building often requires more _doing_ than _thinking_ (although for highly technical products, there may be a fair amount of thought involved).
+It also requires more _doing_ than _communicating_ (although obviously very important to communicate changes to timeline, scope, etc).

-Launching is inherently a _communicating_ activity--effectively you are communicating your solution to the market--so requires less _thinking_ and _doing_ in the "heads down" sense.
+Launching is inherently a _communicating_ activity--effectively you're communicating your solution to the market--however, it does require _thinking_ about your marketing strategy and some _doing_ to prepare materials, etc.

 ---